radius-project/radius/docs/content/environments/azure-environments/index.md

 1. Verify deployment

    To verify the environment deployment succeeded, navigate to your subscription at https://portal.azure.com.
-You should see a new Resource Group:
+You should see a new Resource Group with the name you entered during the previous step:

    <img src="./azure-rg.png" width=200 alt="New resource group that was created">